katjascode/round-robin-scheduler/README.md

 time quantum of the scheduler is set to 500 ms.
 When a task gets its time quantum to execute, its dedicated LED turns on.
 As soon as Round Robin grants the next time quantum to another task, the LED of the predecessor task gets turned off.
 When the queue gets empty, all LEDs turn on.

-The first task has the burst time of 2 time quantums, the second one - of 4 time quantums, the third one - of 4 quantums and the fourth one - of 3 quantums.
+The first task has the burst time of 2 time quantums, the second one - of 4 time quantums, the third one - of 4 quantums and the fourth one - of 3 time quantums.